hongyiqin/Rawr-tbc/Readme.md

 This is based on a snapshot of the Rawr codebase when b16.1 was tagged.

-b16.1 was the last versin of Rawr which supported TBC content.
+b16.1 was the last version of Rawr which supported TBC content.

 Some clean-ups have been done to make sure the code is buildable.